julianpoy/RecipeSage-selfhost/README.md

 You'll likely want to put this behind some type of reverse proxy (I recommend nginx) to add SSL (I recommend Lets Encrypt).
 As-is, the container consumes port 80 on the host system.
 You can easily change that to another host port as desired.

+## Updating

+Update your local images: `docker-compose pull`
+Then, down & up the containers: `docker-compose down && docker-compose up -d`

+## Bonus Features

+The "bonus features" from the hosted version can be activated by running the following command (swap out the email address with your account email).
+Please contribute to the development & maintenance of RecipeSage at https://recipesage.com/#/contribute -- Julian.

+`docker-compose exec api /app/activate example@example.com`

 ## Changelog

 ### v1.1.0